 This vegan vanilla sheet cake is reminiscent of the UK’s well-known school dinner cake!
-A fluffy square sponge cake topped with white icing and sprinkles that tastes delicious served with warm custard!
+A fluffy, eggless square sponge cake topped with white icing and sprinkles that tastes delicious served with warm custard!

-Was it just me, or did anyone else absolutely LOVE school lunches?
+Was it just me, or did anyone else absolutely LOVE school dinners?

 Oh dear.

-Some of the best desserts I can remember are the caramel tart (find my vegan version here), jam sponge, chocolate sponge and PINK custard.
+Some of the best desserts I can remember are the caramel tart, jam and coconut sponge, chocolate sponge and PINK custard.

-Anyways, since I hadn’t had that delicious cake in approximately 15 years I decided to make my own vegan version, without eggs or dairy.
+Anyways, since I hadn’t had that delicious square cake in approximately 15 years I decided to make my own version.
+A school dinner cake without eggs or dairy.

 Although it took me many attempts to get my vanilla sheet cake recipe just perfect, this is probably one of the simpler recipes on the blog.
 You just put everything together in one bowl, bake, ice, add some sprinkles and you’re done!